As I have told my friends on Twitter, my first position got stopped out when the pair briefly dipped below the .9800 major psychological handle. Boo!

 I’m in… again!
 Well, my second position is, anyway.

-As we had predicted, the Spanish government’s austerity plans was the wildcard event for this week as it gave clues on whether or not Spain will eventually ask for a bailout.
+As we had predicted, the Spanish government’s austerity plans were the wildcard event for this week as it gave clues on whether or not Spain will eventually ask for a bailout.

 Thanks to Spain’s highly optimistic plans and speculations of Chinese stimulus during the early Asian session, USD/CAD dropped to the .9800 area where I placed my original entry orders.